putuoka/c4it-blog/content/posts/csharp-tips/09-temporarly-change-current-culture/article.md

 I use this approach a lot when I want to experiment with different cultures to understand how the code behaves when I'm not using English (or, more generically, Western) culture.

-Do you have any other approaches to reach the same goal?
+Do you have any other approaches for reaching the same goal?
 If so, feel free to share them in the comments section!

 Happy coding!